kevinlig/potato-draw/protocol/Potato_Protocol_2.1.md

 Note that the rightmost outcome is possible due to the network conditions: for example, if network latency delays E's transmission to D so it arrives after G's transmission.

-#### Election Messages
-Refer to the Elections section for details on the election process.

 ## Elections
 A key requirement of the Potato Protocol is to be able to synchronize canvas frames across all clients in the mesh.
 The Potato Protocol utilizes an **election process** in which all clients in the mesh vote whether or not to accept a new frame.